 Another recovery company - Funds-Back.com

-Firstly take note that the name chosen for this company is pathetic.
+Firstly take note that the name chosen for this company is rather odd, it sounds poorly chosen.
 It sounds like a domain name that hadn't been taken and that they were in a hurry to get trading (possibly not for the first time.)
 Scammers continually run different websites all with the same group of scammers behind them.
 This means that once they begin to get bad reviews they can just shut up shop (that website) and carry on with another, sometimes without changing phone numbers.

 Their landing page is completely different to the main page which has a human chat on.
 Let's see what they can do: